Unit 5 - Practice Quiz

 B. They encapsulate queries and can accept parameters, functioning similarly to parameterized queries

-C. They make the database slower
+C. They encrypt the hard drive

 D. They delete all data periodically